A Practical Cybersecurity Review Starts With Access, Backups, and Exposure

 What IPAM, DNS, and DHCP Documentation Actually Fixes

-If your network map lives in somebody's head, your support process is already on thin ice.
+If the only accurate map of your entire network lives inside one senior engineer's head, your support process is already skating on incredibly thin ice.

 Field Note 015